 It is crucial for us to integrate traditional knowledge with modern scientific advancements, research, and development in order to find innovative solutions that will help us adapt to the challenges posed by climate change.

-Professor Biman emphasized,“As representatives of our people in global climate change negotiations, we must ensure that their stories, interests, and voices resonate through us.
+Professor Biman emphasised, “As representatives of our people in global climate change negotiations, we must ensure that their stories, interests, and voices resonate through us.
 That is why gatherings like this are vital in reminding us of our role in the larger picture.
 Ultimately, climate change negotiations, despite their technical jargon, are about people—our people.”

-He further stated, “Your climate assessments are fundamental building blocks for Fiji and the Pacific’s international diplomacy.
+He stated, “Your climate assessments are fundamental building blocks for Fiji and the Pacific’s international diplomacy.
 Fiji urges the industrial world to make substantial contributions to the new loss and damage facility before the upcoming climate talks in the UAE later this year.
 The time for mere talk is long gone.”

 The POCCA project aims to unite Pacific Indigenous knowledge systems with western scientific approaches in a harmonious way.
 Pacific Indigenous knowledge of climate change is built upon centuries of knowledge, daily experiences, and observations.
 It involves adapting to change, responding innovatively to disasters, developing resilient mechanisms, protecting the environment, and recognizing the interconnectedness between the ocean, sky, land, and people.
 By taking an interdisciplinary approach, the project integrates data that is often missing from Pacific regional stances on climate change.
 The information gathered from this assessment will enhance policy development for Pacific governments and contribute to global negotiations by highlighting the unique perspectives and experiences of the Pacific region.